buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcRepresentationResource/Entities/IfcShapeRepresentation.md

 Several representation identifiers for shape representation are included as predefined values for _RepresentationIdentifier_.
 Table 1 indicates the defined list of values for _RepresentationIdentifier_.

+> IFC4.3.2.0 DEPRECATION Representation type 'PointCloud' is now deprecated as other representation types also didn't differentiate between one or multiple geometries.
+Use 'Point' instead.

 |Identifier|Description|
 |--- |--- |